-Game manufacturers from around the world are still developing amazing titles for the PlayStation 4, and this console is sure to provide you with countless hours of entertainment.
+Let’s learn how to connect External HDD to PS4.
+Game manufacturers worldwide are still developing excellent titles for the PlayStation 4, and this console will provide you with countless hours of entertainment.
 Sony is also constantly releasing amazing apps almost every week, and there may come a point when your PS4’s hard drive is pushed to its limit.

 Steps to Connect an External HDD to a PS4

 Storage space (or lack of it) can become an issue if you like collecting digital PS4 titles.
 However, getting a high-quality PS4 external hard drive can easily surmount this obstacle.

 This way, your entire collection will always be available for play.
 Before investing in a new hard drive, you might want to spend a little time researching how those devices work.
 While this project should be relatively easy to carry out, you could end up losing your save states or having to redownload your favourite games if you aren’t careful.

 When storing games and apps on an external HDD, you must consider the device’s quality and capabilities.
 Without the proper hard drive, you could run into various problems ranging from ongoing lag during your games to choppy video playback.

 The smallest external hard drive you can attach to a PS4 is 250 GB, but you will probably want to get a hard drive that is at least 1 TB.
 Some of the largest games are now well over 100 GB, and a smaller hard drive will fill up before you know it.

 If you want to ensure that you won’t have to purchase a new external hard drive soon, then you should probably upgrade to a 2 TB or 4TB unit.
 You won’t fit every app and game in the PS4 catalog on one of those HDDs, but you should be able to store most of your library.
 Some gamers also have multiple hard drives for their PS4 consoles, but it is important to note that you can’t use multiple hard drives simultaneously.